matthewbdwyer/tipc/docs/clion_thin_client.md

 Select the "+" icon on the "SSH Configurations" page.
 Fill out the information as done in the screenshot below.
 Note the "Host" field should match the name of the entry in your ssh config.
 We chose the name, "portal", in our initial setup.
-If preferred, you can prevent the connection from being dropped for inactivity, by checking the "Send keep-alive messages..." box.

 \image html gateway_ssh_configuration.png

+If preferred, you can prevent the connection from being dropped for inactivity.
+Under "Connection Parameters" check the "Send keep-alive messages..." box.

-Verify you can establish a connection.
+Select "Test Conneection" to verify you can establish a connection.

 \image html gateway_ssh_configuration_connection_success.png

-Select "Okay" and return to the "Connect to SSH" page.
+Select "Ok" on the "SSH Configurations" page and return to the "Connect to SSH" page.
 In the "Connection" drop down select the connection you just created.
 Select "Check Connection and Continue".

 \image html gateway_connect_ssh_connection_check_and_continue.png